google-deepmind/dqn_zoo/README.md

 # DQN Zoo

-_DQN Zoo_ is a collection of reference implementations of reinforcement learning (RL) agents developed at DeepMind based on the
+_DQN Zoo_ is a collection of reference implementations of reinforcement learning agents developed at DeepMind based on the
 [Deep Q-Network (DQN)](http://www.nature.com/articles/nature14236) agent.

 It aims to be research-friendly, self-contained and readable.
 Each agent is